Gori/air/docs/questions-and-results.md

 - scores (13 dimensions with `{ score, justification }`)
 - narrative (arrays of strings)
 - summary: totalEmployees (unique respondents), totalResponses, averageScore, completionDate
+- usageSummary: `{ [subcategoryName: string]: { 'Never tried': number, "I've tried it": number, 'I use it regularly': number, "I'm dependant on it": number } }`

 Implementation reference: `src/app/(dashboard)/report/page.tsx` consumes this response and renders cards, a list of dimension justifications, and actions.